2025’s Complete Guide to YouTube Copyright Rules

 Most YouTube creators don’t have the ability to constantly film and produce original content.
 That is why an online royalty-free media library is one of the best investments any YouTube creator can invest in.
 This means that a YouTube channel creator can purchase a license to use the content from businesses that have pre-negotiated the copyrights.
 Promo, for example, offers over 110 million images and videos with lifetime licensing for YouTube projects.
 The audio library also offers over 1.5 thousand pre-approved music tracks, so anything you create on the platform is 100% worry-free.

-Creative Commons Use
+3. Creative Commons Content

 Creative Commons music is copyrighted music.
 The original artist grants permission for anyone to use their copyrighted music as long as you attribute the music to them in your content.